Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

-Example 2: Sort by one field in descending order
+Example 2: Sorting by one field in descending order

-The following query sorts all documents by the age field in descending order.
-You can use either prefix notation (- age) or suffix notation (age desc):
+The following query sorts logs by severity in descending order to surface the most critical issues first.
+You can use either prefix notation (- severityNumber) or suffix notation (severityNumber desc):

 This query is equivalent to the following query: